“The turning point in the process of growing up is when you discover

 Once I started PA school, things began to escalate.
 I was constantly reminded that I was “no fun”, “studied too much”, made his life miserable, was depressed, and thought I was smarter than him.
 Yet, while he complained about my dedication to school, he regularly was preoccupied with his two greatest loves in life: drinking and computers.
 He rarely paid attention to me, unless it was to point out something I needed to improve upon; and when it was time to celebrate the holidays he always cut time with my family short in order to spend more time drinking with his brothers.

 When I graduated from PA school, he announced to my family that he deserved an award for “putting up with me” for the 27 months it took to complete the program.
 That was the extent of his ability to be supportive.
 Not to say that he wasn’t capable of being completely charming and thoughtful because he was.
 However, it was always in a very calculated and manipulative fashion.
 In fact, he was an incredibly gifted manipulator.
 He would make me feel guilty about everything.
 Everything and anything that upset him was always my fault.
 If anything upset me, that was also my fault.
 I was criticized for not being assertive enough, for being too assertive, for working too much, for not drinking or having fun (we clearly had different definitions of fun by this point), for not wanting to hang out with his ex-girlfriend and her daughter; and for being childish, psychotic, and self-centered (his reasoning- “you only do nice things for other people because it makes you feel good”).
-He made me feel guilty for “burdening” my mother with my problems, and had an absolute meltdown if he ever called my phone and I didn’t answer, saying that I “never pick up the phone”.
+He made me feel guilty for “burdening” my mother with my problems, and went into a rage if he ever called my phone and I didn’t answer, claiming that I “never pick up the phone”.

 Of course, all of this was just the preview.
 On the day of our wedding, it all came crashing to a head.